PagerDuty MCP server

 Prerequisites

-Before installing the PagerDuty MCP Server, you'll need:
+Before installing the PagerDuty MCP Server, ensure you have:

 • A valid PagerDuty API token